 Skill and the study of my medium is extremely important to me although, it only takes me so far.
 My best pieces are made when I have let go of all that I know and the curiosity of how a form can take place moves in to create something from within me.
 I often feel as if I am at the beginning again unravelling the mystery of the next sculpture.

 I started creating better work when I gave myself permission to make mistakes.
 This freed me up to explore and let go further into what I really wanted to say in form.

 I love the Quote by Pablo Picasso "Inspiration exists but it has to find you working".

-My creative process involves working hard and then sometimes the muse arrives to lead the way.
-Making art for me is practice honing my skills and then being ready to listen for what feels right and the way the material wants to be used.
+My creative process involves hard work and then sometimes the muse arrives to lead the way.
+Making art for me is a practice in honing my skills and then being ready to listen for what feels right and the wain which the material wants to be used.

 Instead of waiting for the ideal conditions to create, I just show up at my studio and get to work in the most honest way I can.
 Having a family, and being over 40 has led me to work this way.
 Having said that, creating is a very spiritual experience for me, and I make my best work when my heart is leading.

 Here's a couple of photographs of my studio, it can be transformed to what I need it to be.
 It's also my sanctuary.